microbiomedata/nmdc-field-notes/README.md

 npm run storybook
 ```

-Once the Storybook web server is running, you can access it at:
+Once the Storybook web server is running, you will be able to access it at:

 - http://localhost:6006